Blokz101/Obsidian-Vault/Analytic Prediction Of Motion.md

 	  > $m$ = [[Mass]] in $g$
 	  > $t$ = [[Time]] in $s$
 - ## Steps
+	- These steps are the exact same as the formula above, just broken down into their base equations.
 	- #### Find Final Velocity
 		- Use [[Velocity Update]] to find the final [[Velocity]]:
 		- ![[Velocity Update#^4fa492]]